Scifabric/pybossa.js/doc/library.rst

 as they will be able to know how many tasks they have to do, giving an idea of progress while the contribute to the project.

-Finally, we only need in our application to run the PyBossa application:
+Finally, we only need in our application to run the PyBossa project:

 .. code-block:: javascript

-    pybossa.run('slug-application-name')
+    pybossa.run('slug-project-name')

 3. Saving the answer